Popt0/Geoguessr-AImbot/README.md

 ## Web Deploy

 The web deploying part is refered to the [web templates of AI Camp](https://github.com/organization-x/omni), the CV branch specifically.
 You could find relative codes and files in [deploy](deploy).
 To test the deployed web, after installing all the dependencies in [requirements.txt](deploy/app/requirements.txt) (using `pip install -r requirements.txt`), run the [main.py](deploy/app/main.py) (`python3 -m main`).
 Then you should have a link like https://cocalc4.ai-camp.dev/49d42078-2ad9-44c6-bf76-70f193709a84/port/12345/.
-Finally, let's find Kirby in the images!!!

 ## Roadblocks and Finalization
 One of our challenges was overfitting the ResNets.
 This was mostly due to time limitations-- gathering and labeling a large amount of data was very time consuming.